-The Team Manager / Team/Practice Leads will identify and delegate appropriate duty tasks to individual members of the team with clear timescales for a response and outcome.
+The Team Manager will identify and delegate appropriate duty tasks to individual members of the team with clear timescales for a response and outcome.
 Staff members are required to ensure they record their interventions on CIS, identifying the outcomes and any additional actions required.
-Staff are required to feedback to the management email inbox to confirm work has been completed and the outcome of the duty intervention.
+Staff are required to feedback to the Team Manager to confirm work has been completed and the outcome of the duty intervention.